12q1/local_docs/words/ampersands.md

-# ampersands
+# Ampersands

 ---
-## Noun #noun
+#noun
 - **The symbol "&".**
  - _Example: The ampersand character in many logics acts as an operator connecting two propositions._
 ---

 ### Synonyms